COMMA: Coordinate-aware Modulated Mamba Network for 3D Dispersed Vessel Segmentation: Related Work

 Conventional methods for vascular structure segmentation primarily focus on analyzing geometric characteristics.
 For instance, threshold-based segmentation techniques often enhance vessel structures through filters (e.g., Frangi filter) and then remove background pixels based on set thresholds \cite{akram2013multilayered, frangi1998multiscale}.
 Statistical model-based methods \cite{hassouna2006cerebrovascular, su20213d}, which treat pixel intensities as statistical distributions, have proven robust in merging regions based on similarity, especially effective for complex structures.

-Deep learning approaches have demonstrated significant effectiveness in medical image segmentation \cite{chen2023all}.
-For example, Xia et al. proposed an edge-reinforced network for 3D vessel-like structure segmentation \cite{xia20223d}.
+Deep learning approaches have demonstrated significant effectiveness in medical image analysis \cite{chen2023all, 11125900, 11010915, 10877692}.
+For example, Xia et al. introduced a network enhanced with edge information to improve the segmentation of 3D vessel-like structures \cite{xia20223d}.
 Qi et al. introduced DSCNet, which utilizes dynamic snake convolution and topology continuity loss for enhanced accuracy \cite{qi2023dynamic}.
-Transformer-based models are also emerging, capturing long-range dependencies in vessel segmentation \cite{wu2023transformer}.
+Transformer-based models are also emerging, capturing long-range dependencies in vessel segmentation \cite{wu2023transformer, 10183842}.
 Furthermore, specific loss function designs have been developed; for instance, the centerlineDice (clDice) metric considers skeletons and centerlines \cite{cldice2021}, and Shi et al. extended this with centerline boundary dice loss (cbDice) by incorporating boundary-aware factors, improving recognition of geometric details \cite{shi2024centerline}.